Himansheeeee/Coffee-Shop-Sales-Analysis/README.md

 - The coffee shop management wants to understand its sales trends and customer purchasing behavior to optimize operations and improve profitability.

+## STEPS PERFORMED:

+1. Data Loading
+2. Data Cleaning (Filter/ Sort, Datatypes)
+3. Data Transformation in Power Query( New Measures, New Columns etc. )
+4. Data Analysis with Pivot Tables and making charts
+5. Data Visualization with Making Dashboards using all the charts together

+### Dashboard Report and Data Storytelling:

+- Made Presentation showing whole process what we have performed with steps and Data Storytelling